Omentiwari/Placement-cell-Nodejs-Project/README.md

 # Placement-cell-Nodejs-Project
 🖊️ An interface for Coding Ninjas' placement cell to manage student records and schedule interviews with companies.

-## Features
+# Features
-- Sign up / Sign in forms for employees
+Sign up / Sign in forms for employees
-- Add new students to the list
+Add new students to the list
-- Allocate and schedule interviews with companies and update result status
-- Download student reports in CSV format
+Allocate and schedule interviews with companies and update result status Download student reports in CSV format

-## Technologies Used
+# Technologies Used

-### Frontend
+Frontend
-- HTML
+HTML
-- CSS
+CSS
-- JavaScript
+JavaScript
-- Bootstrap
+Bootstrap

-### Backend and Databases
+# Backend and Databases
-- Node.js
+Node.js
-- Express
+Express
-- MongoDB
+MongoDB
-- PassportJS Authentication
+PassportJS Authentication
-- CSV
+CSV

-## Hosted Link
+# Hosted Link
-[Link to Hosted Application](#) <!-- Add your hosted application link here -->
+Link to Hosted Application

-## Installation
+# Installation
-Run `npm install` for required dependencies.
+Run npm install for required dependencies.

 This repository contains an advanced Placement Cell Management application built using EJS, MongoDB, ExpressJs, and NodeJs.
 It facilitates efficient management of student records and seamless scheduling of interviews with various companies.